Matthew Hayball

 Early Life and Background

-Matthew Hayball was born and raised in West Adelaide, Australia.
-His father played in the Central Australian Football League, which likely influenced Hayball’s early interest in sports.
-He attended Sacred Heart College in Adelaide, where he developed his skills in Australian rules football.
-During his teenage years, he played as a midfielder for the West Adelaide Football Club U18s, showcasing his potential in the sport.
+Matthew Hayball was born on 12 March 1997 and grew up in West Adelaide, Australia.
+His father played in the Central Australian Football League, which gave Hayball an early connection to the sport.
+He attended Sacred Heart College in Adelaide from grades 7 through 12, developing his athletic skills in a school environment known for producing Australian rules players.

 Path to American Football

-After being delisted by Geelong, Matthew Hayball sought a new path in American football.
-He contacted Nathan Chapman to join Chapman’s Prokick Australia academy, which helps Australians secure athletic scholarships to play college football in the United States.
-This decision led him to enroll at Florida Atlantic University in 2019, where he began his college football career as a punter for the Florida Atlantic Owls.
+After his time at Geelong ended, Hayball switched to American football, contacting former NFL punter Nathan Chapman to join Chapman’s Prokick Australia academy, a program designed to help Australian athletes earn scholarships to play college football in the United States.
+His path then moved to Florida Atlantic University in 2019, where he began his college career as a punter for the Florida Atlantic Owls.
+He later transferred to the Vanderbilt Commodores in 2022, finishing his college career in the Southeastern Conference (SEC).

 Matthew Hayball Career